wonderbird/wonderbird.github.io/_pages/shadowrun.md

 ## How I Prepare a Scene

 1. Find a source of inspiration, e.g. a source book or do an internet search for technical drawings, architecture sketches, rendered maps, etc.
-1. Draw the scene in [DungeonDraft](https://dungeondraft.net/)1.
-Start small and rough, don't elaborate details, draw only the bare minimum.
+1. Draw the scene in [DungeonDraft](https://dungeondraft.net/)
 1. Export the drawing as **Universal VTT**.
-Grid off, Lighting off, Brightness 100%, Focus 100%, Overlay Level 100%, Camera Filter None, Grid Presets Custom, Grid PPI 100 pixels.
+Grid off, Lighting on, Brightness 100%, Focus 100%, Overlay Level 100%, Camera Filter None, Grid Presets Custom, Grid PPI 100 pixels.
 1. Import the drawing into [FoundryVTT](https://foundryvtt.com/).
 Use the [Universal Battlemap Importer](https://foundryvtt.com/packages/dd-import/) module for importing the scene.
 Image Type / Extension **webp**.
 1. Populate your map in Foundry VTT.

-At this point you have a minimal map.
+At this point you have a map.
 If you have added walls, doors and windows in DungeonDraft already, then these should work in Foundry VTT.
-The next step to add lights in DungeonDraft and then update the Foundry VTT scene.

-I'll show that later ...

 ## Link Collection

 ### Missions for New Groups

 - Food Fight, e.g. part of the SR5E Digital Starter Box